vorg/pragmatic-pbr/200-setup-and-gamma.md

 *(click to see the live version)*

 What is beefy?
-[Beefy](https://www.npmjs.com/package/beefy) is a local server that boundles our code and required node modules into one JS file using [browserify](http://browserify.org) that can be loaded by the browser.
+[Beefy](https://www.npmjs.com/package/beefy) is a local server that bundles our code and required node modules into one JS file using [browserify](http://browserify.org) that can be loaded by the browser.
 It also watches for changes (when run with `--live` flag) and will reload the page when you edit and save the JS file.
 Running a local server also solves a number of issues with AJAX requests and local file access policies in the browsers.
 In the `-- -i plask` part we have `browserify` flags where we ignore `plask` module and run our source code through `glslify` transform that will inline all the GLSL shaders.
 [Plask](http://plask.org) is a multimedia programming environment for OSX built on top of NodeJS and implementing WebGL v1.0+ spec.
 You can use it to run WebGL apps on OSX without the browser.
 I use it for development but we won't be using it in this tutorial.

 ### Deploying the code